Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Wealthcare Capital Management

-Wealthcare Capital Management is a fee-only firm that serves both non-high-net-worth and high-net-worth individuals, as well as pension and profit-sharing plans, charities and corporations.
+Wealthcare Capital Management is a fee-based firm that serves both non-high-net-worth and high-net-worth individuals, as well as pension and profit-sharing plans, charities and corporations.
+Wealthcare Capital Management does not impose an account minimum.

 Although risk tolerance is the main driver of many financial advisor firms, Wealthcare particularly takes pride in finding exactly how much risk should be present without your portfolio’s construction.
 However, the firm is a massive believer in exchange-traded funds (ETFs), especially those that include equity and securities and government treasury securities.

 If your unique situation calls for it, your advisor may also recommend investing in mutual funds, corporate debt securities, variable annuities and other similar vehicles.
-In general, though, you can count on Wealthcare to take a long-term approach to handle your money, as market-timing and stock-picking are not strategies it employs.
+In general, though, you can count on Wealthcare to take a long-term approach to handling your money, as market-timing and stock-picking are not strategies it employs.

 Heritage Wealth Advisors